Schloss Oberhofen is a postcard-perfect historic castle with a toe in the water of the lovely Thunersee near Bern in Switzerland.

 Visit Schloss Oberhofen Castle on Lake Thun

-Different rooms are furnished in styles ranging from the Gothic to Renaissance, French empire, Biedermeier and Gründerzeit.
+Different rooms are furnished in styles ranging from the Gothic to Renaissance, the French Empire, Biedermeier, and Gründerzeit.
 Medieval weaponry features prominently as do many portraits.
 One sixteenth-century subject is described delightfully honest as “More remembered for his huge body size than the height of his intellect or number of good deeds”!

 Visitors may enter the little tower in the lake but the library and the Turkish smoking saloon towards the top of the keep are more interesting and give better views of the lake and surrounding mountains.

-As an historic, medieval castle, the interior is completely inaccessible to wheelchair users or strollers.
+As a historic, medieval castle, the interior is completely inaccessible to wheelchair users or strollers.